GitHub

 Non-Destructive

 Original files are backed up before processing.
-Native MP3 lossless is truly bit-perfect.
-Your source collection stays safe.
+Built-in mp3rgain MP3 processing is truly lossless.

 ๐Ÿ“Š